Alkamal01/NexusAgents/README.md

 ## Overview

-**NexusAgents** (formerly MetaGPT) is a robust framework designed for **Professional AI Agent Engineering**.
+**NexusAgents** is a robust framework designed for **Professional AI Agent Engineering**.
 It enables developers to build, orchestrate, and deploy collaborative teams of LLM-based agents that can solve intricate problems through role specialization, standardized operating procedures (SOPs), and structured communication.

 Unlike simple chatbot scripts, NexusAgents treats agents as first-class software components with:
 - **Strict Typing & Schema Validation**: Ensure agent outputs match your API contracts.